|AudioMulch Help > Contraption Reference > Signal Generators

 Relevant Example Files

-The following file provides an example of how RissetTones can be used:
+The following files provide examples of how Drums can be used:

 To open the Example Files directory, go to the File menu, select Open, and double-click on the Examples folder.
 Read descriptions of the example files here.